Haspel considered withdrawing nomination as CIA director, sources say

 Several U.S. officials told NBC News that Haspel was the base chief at a secret CIA prison in Thailand where an al Qaeda detainee was waterboarded three times and confined to a small box.
 The detainee, Abd al-Rahim al-Nashiri, a Saudi citizen, is alleged to have been the mastermind of the bombing of the USS Cole and other terrorist attacks.

-She later sent a cable with an order from her boss instructing CIA officers to shred all videotapes of CIA interrogations sessions.
-She wasn't reprimanded for her role in the destruction of the tapes, but some CIA officials, and many lawmakers, viewed the episode as an improper attempt at a coverup.
+She later drafted a cable with an order from her boss instructing CIA officers to shred all videotapes of CIA interrogations sessions.
+She wasn't reprimanded for her role in the destruction of the tapes, but some CIA officials, and many lawmakers, viewed the episode as an improper attempt at a cover-up.

 During the 2016 presidential campaign, Trump repeatedly said he would bring back waterboarding and other forms of harsh interrogation in the questioning of terrorism detainees.
 He later said he had reconsidered, based on advice from Defense Secretary James Mattis that such methods are unnecessary.